gaberull/CountingCards/README.md

 // TODO: remove below note
 **Note:** dimensions 91 x 28 in terminal for taking screenshots

-Menu of options, New hand starting with two players (one computerplayer):
+**Menu of options, New hand starting with two players (one computerplayer):**
 ![New Hand - 2 Players](/screenshots/8_7_22/newhand_2players.png "New Hand with 2 Players")

-Menu, New hand starting with three players, Deck Count:
+Menu Display, New hand starting with three players, Deck Count:
 ![New Hand - 3 Players, count](/screenshots/8_7_22/count_menu_multihands.png "New Hand with 3 Players")

 Hand showdown and payout of bet against dealer: